Consumerism: Socially mediated political consumerism

 Today's society has entered the era of entertainment and the Internet.
 Most people spend more time browsing on mobile phones than face-to-face.
 The convenience of social media has a subtle impact on the public and unconsciously changes people's consumption habits.
 The socialized Internet is gradually developing, such as Twitter, websites, news and social media, with sharing and participation as the core, consumers share product information and opinions through social media.
-At the same time, by understanding the reputation of the brand on social media, consumers are easy change their original attitude towards the brand.
+At the same time, by understanding the reputation of the brand on social media, consumers can easily change their original attitude towards the brand.
 The information provided by social media helps consumers shorten the time of thinking about products and decision-making, so as to improve consumers' initiative in purchase decision-making and improve consumers' shopping and decision-making quality to a certain extent.

 Criticism

-In many critical contexts, consumerism is used to describe the tendency of people to identify strongly with products or services they consume, especially those with commercial brand-names and perceived status-symbolism appeal, e.g. a luxury car, designer clothing, or expensive jewelry.
-A main criticism of consumerism is that it exists to progress capitalism.
-Consumerism can take extreme forms – such that consumers sacrifice significant time and income not only to purchase but also to actively support a certain firm or brand.
-As stated by Gary Cross in his book "All Consuming Century: Why Consumerism Won in Modern America", he states "consumerism succeeded where other ideologies failed because it concretely expressed the cardinal political ideals of the century – liberty and democracy – and with relatively little self-destructive behavior or personal humiliation."
+A major criticism of consumerism is that it serves the interests of capitalism.

+Consumerism can take extreme forms, to the extent that consumers will sacrifice significant time and income not only to make purchases, but also to actively support a certain firm or brand.
+As stated by Gary Cross in his book An All-Consuming Century: Why Commercialism Won in Modern America, "consumerism succeeded where other ideologies failed because it concretely expressed the cardinal political ideals of the century – liberty and democracy – and with relatively little self-destructive behavior or personal humiliation."
 He discusses how consumerism won in its forms of expression.

-However, many people are skeptical of this over-romanticised outlook.
+Tim Kasser, in his book The High Price of Materialism, examines how the culture of consumerism and materialism affects our happiness and well-being.
+The book argues that people who value wealth and possessions more than other things tend to have lower levels of satisfaction, self-esteem, and intimacy, and higher levels of anxiety, depression, and insecurity.
+The book also explores how materialistic values harm our relationships, our communities, and our environment, and suggests ways to reduce materialism and increase our quality of life.

 Opponents of consumerism argue that many luxuries and unnecessary consumer-products may act as a social mechanism allowing people to identify like-minded individuals through the display of similar products, again utilizing aspects of status-symbolism to judge socioeconomic status and social stratification.
 Some people believe relationships with a product or brand name are substitutes for healthy human relationships lacking in societies, and along with consumerism, create a cultural hegemony, and are part of a general process of social control in modern society.